samuelryc/iso_3166-1_codes/README.md

 # Country codes

-Letter and numeric codes associated with their country.
+Letter and numeric codes associated with their country in different computer formats.

 ## Languages
 * JSON